etbolt/FuckinTragic/README.md

 3. Create the Encrypted DLL (encrypted.dll)

-#Use the Python script I provided earlier to create the encrypted .dll.
+#Use the Python script I made to create the encrypted .dll

     import os
     import struct